 91. Explore the eclectic shops and eateries in Old Town Spring.

-92. Snack from food trucks at Cullen Sculpture Garden.
+92. Admire the art at Cullen Sculpture Garden.

 93. Spend the day touring NASA Space Center Houston.